Conceiva/MezzmoKodiPlugin/README.md

 # MezzmoKodiPlugin for Kodi 18 and below
 An addon for Kodi (XBMC) to browse/search Mezzmo media server and view rich metadata, posters and backdrops for your media library.

+<a href="https://github.com/Conceiva/MezzmoKodiPlugin/tree/Kodi-19+">Kodi 19+ link</a>

 Features:
 - Play and resume videos